JellyRollMorton/game-tracker/README.md

 Exit tinker (Ctrl+C)

-The application should now be accessible via site name that was defined when Homestead was configured, or via your web server URL.
+The application should now be accessible via the site name that was defined when Homestead was configured, or via your web server URL.